daddykotex/cleanbook/readme.txt

 This plugin is very simple as of now.
 It shows a calendar of all the active appointments using [Bootstrap Calendar](http://bootstrap-calendar.azurewebsites.net/) and a form is available right next to it to allow registration of new events.
 The calendar only show active appointments.

 The administrator can activate/deactivate appointment via a list in the admin section of your Wordpress installation.
+The administrator can also manage all appointments data from there.
+It is also possible to receive en email upon the registration of a new event.

 The plugin is based upon another similar plugin called [Fastbook](https://wordpress.org/plugins/fastbook-responsive-appointment-booking-and-scheduling-system/).
 While not much was kept, I used it to learn and to build upon.
 Thanks a lot to the Fastbook team.